rusnet-collaborators/rusnet-webdev-notes/database/-markdown.md

 * localStorage

 http://threejs.org
 JavaScript 3D library.
 The aim of the project is to create a lightweight 3D library with a very low level of complexity — in other words, for dummies.
-The library provides <canvas>, <svg>, CSS3D and WebGL renderers.
+The library provides canvas, svg, CSS3D and WebGL renderers.
 * threejs
 * 3D library
 * lightweight